crossbario/iotcookbook/device/pi/README.md

 # Raspberry Pi and Crossbar.io IoT Starterkit Cookbook

-This part of the IoT Cookbook provides information, howtos and [recipes](recipes) for the Raspberry Pi and the Crossbar.io IoT Starterkit.
+This part of the IoT Cookbook provides information, howtos and [components](components) for the Raspberry Pi and the Crossbar.io IoT Starterkit.

 ## How to run

-Running the recipes here is only few commands away, eg the following describes how to run the [Buzzer Recipe](recipes/buzzer).
+Running the components here is only few commands away, eg the following describes how to run the [Buzzer Recipe](components/buzzer).

 This assumes you have a Linux with Docker running on the Pi, eg Raspbian with Docker.